xvk-64/2024-secure-programming-protocol/readme.md

 The intention behiend the additon of the counter is as a way to defend against replay attacks.
 A replay attack is a when a copy is taken of a message you receive, and is then resent to you later.
 For example, Alice sents Bob a message saying "meet me at the park at 2pm" and a malicious attacker takes a copy of that message.
 A few weeks later the malicious attacker resends Bob the message.
 Bob goes to the park and finds the malicious attacker there instead of Alice.

+#### Base64 Encoding
+The base64 encoding is applied to data in the different sections of the message to reduce the size of the total message to be sent.

 #### Hello
 This message is sent when first connecting to a server to establish your public key.
 ```JSON